Mary of Jesus of Ágreda: Incorruptible body

 When Mary of Jesus's casket was opened in 1909, a cursory scientific examination was performed on the 17th century abbess's body.
 In 1989, a Spanish physician named Andreas Medina participated in another examination of the remains and told investigative journalist Javier Sierra in 1991: "What most surprised me about that case is that when we compared the state of the body, as it was described in the medical report from 1909, with how it appeared in 1989, we realized it had absolutely not deteriorated at all in the last eighty years."
 Investigators took photographs and other evidence before re-sealing her casket, which remains on display in the monastery church.
 Some consider that incorruptibility, that is, lack of normal rot and decay after death, further evidence of sanctity.

 Sainthood process

-The abbess is considered "Venerable".
+Her cause was formally opened on 28 January 1673, granting her the title of Servant of God.
+The abbess is now considered Venerable.
 After the 400th anniversary of her birth in 2002, several groups (including The Spanish Mariology Society, The Society of Our Lady of the Most Holy Trinity, The Knights of Columbus, The American Council for the Mystical City of God and The Working Group for the Beatification of Sister Maria de Jesus de Agreda) renewed attempts to move her beatification process forward.